 Privacy And Trust Check

 All of these apps collect some level of personal data.
-Before you commit, read the privacy policy and App/Play Store disclosures.
-At minimum, look for:
+Before installing any app, review the privacy policy and app store disclosures so you understand how your data is handled.

 Final Thoughts — Small Rituals Beat Grand Gestures